 This Back Bay mainstay has hosted thousands of dinner dates in its cozy environs, filled with bold-colored walls and tiled tables.
 The signature puerco adobado en chipotle y naranja—tenderloin of pork marinated in oranges, tamarind and smoked chipotle peppers—and a tangy margarita is good place to start.
 In the summer, the serene back patio, decked with hanging plants, is an intimate retreat.

 At first glance, it looks like any other convenience store, the window lined with faded bleach bottles and paper towels.
-Something's odd though—the kid behind the counter is a little too stylish, the water stains on the ceiling are too perfect, the horse race on the TV seems to be caught in a loop and none of the bottles of detergent seems to have moved in months.
-Step in front of the faux Snapple vending machine, to activate the hidden sliding door and reveal the secret store within a store.
-Inside is the ultra-modern interior of Boston’s flyest sneaker shop—carrying rare kicks from Nike Tier Zero and Adidas Consortium, as well as deluxe streetwear and books on art and design.
+But behind the hidden sliding door is the secret store within a store; an ultra-modern interior containing Boston’s flyest sneaker shop—carrying rare kicks from Nike and Adidas, as well as deluxe streetwear and books on art and design.

 The glamorous, chic dining room creates a special occasion-feel, but there isn’t a hint of stuffiness thanks to the friendly vibe at this Back Bay eatery.
 The contemporary French fare is complemented by an exceptionally strong wine list, including more than 20 options by the glass.
 Chef and co-owner Chris Coombs’s talent for hospitality and sumptuous dishes translates to a sophisticated yet relaxed tryst with champagne, caviar, and spiced duck breast.